ali2006jf/OFDM-simulation/README.md

-OFDM Simulation with 16-QAM Modulation in MATLAB Overview
+# OFDM Communication System Simulation with 16-QAM Modulation

+## 🚀 Project Overview
-This project simulates an Orthogonal Frequency Division Multiplexing (OFDM) communication system using 16-QAM modulation.
-It generates random bits, maps them to 16-QAM symbols, performs OFDM modulation with IFFT and cyclic prefix insertion, simulates an AWGN channel, and then demodulates the received signal to recover the bits.
-The system also computes Bit Error Rate (BER) and Signal-to-Noise Ratio (SNR) for performance evaluation.
+This MATLAB project provides a complete simulation of an Orthogonal Frequency Division Multiplexing (OFDM) system using 16-QAM modulation.
+It demonstrates the entire digital communication chain—from generating random binary data, mapping bits to complex 16-QAM symbols, performing OFDM modulation via IFFT, adding cyclic prefix for robustness, transmitting through an AWGN channel, to finally demodulating and recovering the original bits.

+The simulation calculates key performance metrics such as Bit Error Rate (BER) and Signal-to-Noise Ratio (SNR), and visualizes constellation diagrams and BER performance curves, making it an excellent learning tool for understanding modern wireless communication techniques.

-Features
+## ✨ Key Features
-Random bit generation
+- Generation of random binary input data

-16-QAM modulation and demodulation
+- Bit-to-symbol mapping using 16-QAM modulation

-OFDM modulation with cyclic prefix
+- OFDM modulation with Inverse Fast Fourier Transform (IFFT)

-AWGN channel simulation
+- Cyclic prefix insertion to combat inter-symbol interference
+- Transmission through Additive White Gaussian Noise (AWGN) channel
+- Demodulation and bit recovery

-BER and SNR calculation
+- Calculation and visualization of BER vs. SNR

-Visualization of constellation diagrams and performance graphs
+- Constellation diagram plotting for transmitted and received symbols

-Requirements
+## 🛠️ Requirements
-MATLAB (tested on R2021a and later)
+- MATLAB (compatible with R2018b and later versions)

-How to Run
+## 🎯 How to Use
-Open the ofdm_simulation.m script in MATLAB.
+1. Open `ofdm_simulation.m` in MATLAB.
+2. Run the script to start the simulation.

-Run the script.
-It will display constellation plots and BER vs. SNR graphs.
+3. Observe constellation plots and BER vs. SNR graphs generated automatically.

-Modify SNR values in the script to test performance under different noise levels.
+4. Adjust simulation parameters such as SNR range, number of subcarriers, or bit length directly in the script to experiment with different scenarios.

-Applications
-This simulation helps understand fundamental concepts of OFDM systems used in modern wireless communications like Wi-Fi and LTE.
+## 💡 Why This Project?
+OFDM is a cornerstone modulation technique used in many modern wireless systems including Wi-Fi, LTE, and 5G.
+This simulation offers hands-on insight into OFDM’s working principles and helps build a solid foundation for advanced study or research in digital communications.

+---

+*Feel free to contribute or report issues!*